-Last week, I shared with you some of the costs that I’ve seen crop up as the result of miscommunication.
+Recently, I shared some of the costs that I’ve seen crop up as the result of miscommunication.
 The upside is that improving communication isn’t just an exercise in cost avoidance, it can be a huge benefit to your organization.
 I know that sounds pretty obvious, but for whatever reason, the benefits don’t seem to motivate many teams to improve or at least make improvement a priority.
 In all honesty – in the past, we haven’t always given it the focus it should have either.

-But some amazing things can happen when you do.
-Things like changing a whole aspect of your business.
+But some amazing things can happen when you do – things like changing a whole aspect of your business.

-For us, where it started was that saying/thought/advice that “It is the responsibility of the Speaker to ensure that the Listener understands your message in the manner in which it was intended”.
+For us, where it started was that saying/thought/advice that “It is the responsibility of the Speaker to ensure that the Listener understands your message in the manner in which it was intended.”
 I couldn’t tell you where I first heard that – but it has stuck with me – and has been a guiding force in our company ever since.

-You don’t just fling information out & hope that it is understood (unless you’re writing a blog post, right?).
+You don’t just fling information out & hope that it is understood (unless you’re writing a blog post, right?)
 It is up to you to ensure that they ‘get’ your message.
 It throws out the whole “he just didn’t understand” excuse (a personal pet peeve).

 Multiple Communication Vehicles

 Understanding the team perspectives will help you define the different types of communication vehicles that will be the best fit.
 Some people work best with reading information and following up with questions.
-Others want things demonstrated for them; others want to be talked through things while they try activities and so on.
-And some will need a combination of these.
+Others want things demonstrated for them.
+Still others want to be talked through things while they try activities and so on – and some will need a combination of these.

-Redundancy – the lather, rinse, repeat of communications.
-Be prepared to deliver your messages multiple times to make sure that the team has received what you’ve said, understood what you meant and has processed what that message means for them and their project.
+Redundancy – the lather, rinse, and repeat of communications.
+Be prepared to deliver your messages multiple times to make sure that the team has received what you’ve said, understood what you meant – and has processed what that message means for them and their project.

 Again, I know it sounds pretty obvious that Good Communication = Good Results.
 But really taking responsibility for our role in communication – and applying that responsibility to the challenge of a completely remote client has changed our business.

 Employing these communication changes has also resulted in a much more smooth engagement overall – critical when you are remote.
 Without misunderstanding, the client feels more confident in the project experience.
-That coupled with the timely, affordable delivery has ensured great references for us – and more business.
+That, coupled with the timely, affordable delivery, has ensured great references for us – and more business.
 What are some of the things that your team has done to improve communications?